Physical Therapy Treatments For Tennis Elbow

 Some examples include operating machinery, using a computer, and of course, playing tennis with poor technique.

-Tennis elbow can happen to anyone, but most often affects people between the ages of 30 and 50.
+Tennis elbow can happen to anyone, but most commonly affects certain age groups.

-In some cases, though, older folks may need physical therapy for seniors related to tennis elbow.
+Additionally, many seniors benefit from physical therapy for seniors related to tennis elbow.

 How Is Tennis Elbow Diagnosed?